 • Bonuses

-There is also indirect compensation, which includes anything that provides people value such as:
+Indirect compensation includes anything that provides value such as:

 • Retirement benefits